1. CV Examples

 Copied!

-Create descriptive bullet points for the most directly relevant duties and achievements in each role, resisting the urge to list everything and dilute the impact.
+Create descriptive bullet points for the most directly relevant duties and achievements in each role, resisting the urge to list every aspect of your work history.
+This approach tends to dilute the impact of your work experience section.
+Take the approach of quality over quantity.

-With no need for the “I” pronoun, start each statement with an action verb such as "analysed," "delivered," "managed," or "supported."
-As a data analyst, you are well-equipped to cite tangible outcomes using metrics, which will add weight to your CV.
-Example: "Contributed to 50% sales boost by conducting effective market analysis."
+With no need for the “I” pronoun, start each statement with an action verb such as "analysed," "delivered," or "orchestrated."
+As a data analyst, you’re well-equipped to cite tangible outcomes using metrics, which will add weight to your CV.
+Avoid vague statements, such as:

 Adaptable CV employment history example